wickandbergamot/wickandbergamot/docs/src/developing/clients/javascript-reference.md

 ## Web3 API Reference Guide

-The `@safecoin/web3.js` library is a package that has coverage over the [Safecoin JSON RPC API](../clients/jsonrpc-api.md).
+The `@wickandbergamot/web3.js` library is a package that has coverage over the [Wickandbergamot JSON RPC API](../clients/jsonrpc-api.md).

-You can find the full documentation for the `@safecoin/web3.js` library [here](https://solana-labs.github.io/solana-web3.js/).
+You can find the full documentation for the `@wickandbergamot/web3.js` library [here](https://solana-labs.github.io/solana-web3.js/).

 ## General